ryry2nd/sse-project/README.md

 ## Loading Custom Programs
 ### Yaml
-A lot of the programming configuration is going to be surrounded by the config.yaml file in the base of your program.
-A lot of what I have down now for the example might not be even close to what is going to be on the final product.
+A lot of the module configuration is going to be surrounded by the config.yaml file in the base of your program.

 ### Scripting
 To do scripting I suggest you just copy the example module and rewrite it.
 To compile you have to put in a CMakeLists.txt file in the base of the module.
-Then all you have to do is put your cpp file in src.
+Then all you have to do is put your cpp file in src.<br>
+This is an example of how my module system works and how to interact with the engine core.
 ```
 #include <iostream>